-Type of Compensation Determination of Amount Estimated Amount for Maximum Offering (150,000,000 Sharesy (1) Type of Compensation Fees to the Dealer Manager Sharesy Sales Load Selling commissions (2) 7.0% of gross offering proceeds from the offering; all selling commissions are expected to be reallowed to selected broker-dealers. \$105,000,000 Dealer manager fee (2) 3.0% of gross proceeds, of which up to 1.5% may be reallowed to selected broker-dealers as a marketing fee. \$45,000,000 Reimbursement to Our Adviser Other organization and offering expenses (3) We will reimburse our Advisers for the organizational and offering costs they incur on our behalf only to the extent of 1.5% of gross proceeds from the offering of our common stock during our offering period. \$22,500,000 Investment Adviser Fees (4) Management fee The management fee is calculated at an annual rate of 2.0% of our average gross assets.
+Type of Compensation Determination of Amount Estimated Amount for Maximum Offering (150,000,000 Shares) (1) Fees to the Dealer Manager Sales Load Selling commissions (2) 7.0% of gross offering proceeds from the offering; all selling commissions are expected to be reallowed to selected broker-dealers. \$102,375,000 Dealer manager fee (2) 3.0% of gross proceeds, of which up to 1.5% may be reallowed to selected broker-dealers as a marketing fee. \$43,875,000 Reimbursement to Our Adviser Other organization and offering expenses (3) We will reimburse our Advisers for the organizational and offering costs they incur on our behalf only to the extent of 1.5% of gross proceeds from the offering of our common stock during our offering period. \$21,937,500 Investment Adviser Fees (4) Management fee The management fee is calculated at an annual rate of 2.0% of our average gross assets.
 The management fee is payable quarterly in arrears, and is calculated based on the average value of our gross assets at the end of the two most recently completed calendar quarters.
 All or any part of the management fee not taken as to any quarter shall be deferred without interest and may be taken in such other quarter as the Adviser will determine.
-The management fee for any partial month or quarter will be appropriately pro rated. \$30,000,000 17
+The management fee for any partial month or quarter will be appropriately pro rated.
+This amount cannot be estimated since it is based upon the growth of the fund and the value of the investments.
+18